Rachel Watson ParadigmLast changed 4/16 5:10P CDT

-Pronouns: Use anything except she/her.
-Ask for others' pronouns in-round.
+Pronouns: Ask, if you're curious.
+Otherwise call me judge or Rachel or Watson.
+Ask for others' pronouns in-round or default to they/them.
 I personally default to they/them until I'm told otherwise.

-I started competing in Lincoln-Douglas debate in 2008.
-Three years later, I taught myself policy and took on a more involved role in tutoring my teammates and helping both LD and policy students prepare for tournaments.
-I debated at Central Oklahoma from 2015-16, and if you're any gender other than a cis man or person of color thinking about that program or Wake Forest, ask me about why I left.
+I've been coaching and competing in LD and policy since 2008.
+I started in middle school.
+In college, I debated at Central Oklahoma from 2015-16, and if you're thinking about that program or Wake Forest, ask me about why I left.
 I've been involved in the activity for eleven years now.
-I'm currently a graduate student at the University of Pennsylvania and the debate coach at Holy Ghost Prep.
+I just completed my master's at Penn and I coach at Holy Ghost Prep.

-If you have an email chain (and this isn't a CFL tournament) add me: email@example.com
+If you have an email chain add me: firstname.lastname@example.org

 Feel free to email me about other stuff too, if you feel unsafe in round, if you want to know more about my paradigm, ask about arguments, get a better understanding of the RFD, etc.